 Page

 PART I

-Item 1 .
-Business 4
+Item 1.
+Business 5

 Item 1A.
-Risk Factors
+Risk Factors 38

 Item 1B.
-Unresolved Staff Comments
+Unresolved Staff Comments 76

 Item 2.
-Properties 72
+Properties 76

 Item 3.
-Legal Proceedings 72
+Legal Proceedings 76

 Item 4.
-Mine Safety Disclosures
+Mine Safety Disclosures 76

 PART II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 73
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 77

 Item 6.
-Selected Financial Data 74
+Selected Financial Data 78

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 75
+Management's Discussion and Analysis of Financial Condition and Results of Operations 79

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk
+Quantitative and Qualitative Disclosures About Market Risk 89

 Item 8.
-Financial Statements and Supplementary Data 87
+Financial Statements and Supplementary Data 91

 Item 9.
-Changes in and Disagreements With Accountants on Accounting and Financial Disclosure 111
+Changes in and Disagreements With Accountants on Accounting and Financial Disclosure 118

 Item 9A.
-Controls and Procedures
+Controls and Procedures 118

 Item 9B.
-Other Information
+Other Information 122

 PART III

 Item 10.
-Directors, Executive Officers and Corporate Governance 111
+Directors, Executive Officers and Corporate Governance 122

 Item 11.
-Executive Compensation
+Executive Compensation 122

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 112
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 122

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 112
+Certain Relationships and Related Transactions, and Director Independence 123

 Item 14.
-Principal Accountant Fees and Services 112
+Principal Accountant Fees and Services 123

 PART IV

 Item 15.
-Exhibits, Financial Statement Schedules 113
+Exhibits, Financial Statement Schedules 124

 Item 16.
-Form 10-K Summary 115
+Form 10-K Summary 126

+Signatures 127

-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

 This Annual Report on Form 10-K contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 All statements other than statements of historical facts contained in this Annual Report on Form 10-K are forward-looking statements.

 In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions, although not all forward-looking statements contain these words.
-Forward-looking statements include, but are not limited to, statements concerning:
+The forward-looking statements in this Annual Report on Form 10-K are only predictions and are based largely on our current expectations and projections about future events and financial trends that we believe may affect our business, financial condition, and results of operations.
+These forward-looking statements speak only as of the date of this Annual Report on Form 10-K and are subject to a number of known and unknown risks, uncertainties and assumptions, including, but not limited to: